emilyahsu/MediScan-App/README.md

 # MediScan App

+MediScan is a mobile app that allows users to upload photos of their prescription drugs and populates a schedule for taking medication.

+## Instructions
 This is a react native iOS app.
 You will need a macOS environment to run the code.

-## Instructions

 Follow the instructions, to set up the environment: https://reactnative.dev/docs/environment-setup.